 Removing Your Old Kitchen

-You should only start to dismantle your old kitchen when you have purchased your new Take Away kitchen and appliances - just in case you can't get everything you want.
+Likewise, you should only start to dismantle your old kitchen when you have already bought your new Take Away kitchen and appliances – just in case you can’t get everything you want.

 Removing Old Cabinets

-Now you simply have to unscrew the cabinets, detach and clear the kitchen.
+Now you simply have to unscrew the cabinets, detach them and clear the kitchen.

 Installing Your New Kitchen